vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ---
 We've published many articles on how to integrate [Office 365 with Peakboard](/category/office365).
 In today's article, we'll look at Office 365 again---but this time, we'll take a closer look at Microsoft Teams.

+## Example use cases

 Companies often use Microsoft Teams to connect factory workers to office workers.
 So it makes sense to integrate Teams into a Peakboard application, in order to further improve communication between the office and factory.

 Another use case for Teams integration is to let factory machines communicate with office workers.
 Suppose a machine---connected via OPC UA or other protocols---runs into an error.
 Then, it can use a Teams channel to notify the office workers automatically.
 Then, the workers can analyze and discuss the problem, all within the same Teams channel.

 And these are just two examples.
+The combination of Peakboard and Teams makes for an effective communications solution, useful in a wide range of scenarios.

-In today's article we discuss just a simple chat client for factory workers who can submit new messages or respond on messages.
+In today's article we'll explain how to build a simple chat client that integrates into Teams.
+This chat client lets factory workers send messages, view responses, and respond to messages.

 Before we start just a reminder: Every Office 365 data source handles authentication in the same way.
 To learn more about how to authenticate against the Office 365 backend, see our [getting started guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).